tetsufmbio/taxontree/README.md

 #### Internet connection and/or TaxOnTree databases;

-TaxOnTree can retrieve sequence and taxonomic information of an accession by two ways: via REST request from NCBI or Uniprot servers (require internet connection) and/or via MySQL database.
-TaxOnTree preferentially retrieves information from a local database because it is certainly faster than requesting them from the web.
-However, if there is no local database installed, or if there is a local database but some accessions are missing on it, if the machine is connected to internet, TaxOnTree will consult the NCBI or Uniprot servers to fill the missing data.
+TaxOnTree can retrieve sequence and taxonomic information of an accession by two ways: via REST request from NCBI or Uniprot servers (require internet connection) and/or by consulting local databases.
+TaxOnTree preferentially retrieves information from local databases because it is certainly faster than requesting them from the web.
+However, if there is no local databases installed, or if there is local databases but some accessions are missing on it, TaxOnTree can retrieve these data from the NCBI or Uniprot servers, if the machine is connected to internet.

 There are two databases that TaxOnTree consults locally: